 Manuscripts that report data from individual populations must include the GPS coordinates for each of the populations sampled.
 A waiver of this requirement may be granted for rare, threatened, or endangered species, as explained in the cover letter.
 Accuracy must be provided to the nearest second, or the fifth decimal place if using decimal degrees.
 If vouchers or GPS coordinates are unavailable, an explanation must be provided in the cover letter, as well as within the article itself.
 Exceptions to the voucher requirement will be assessed by the editors.

 Protocol Notes—Protocols represent novel approaches that improve the accuracy, reproducibility, and/or efficiency of data collection or provide access to novel classes of information.
-In each manuscript (2500 words or less for the main text without the Abstract or Literature Cited), authors must concisely explain the rationale for the new protocol, provide a detailed description of the procedure(s) and demonstrate the efficacy of the method.
+In each manuscript (3000 words or less for the main text without the Abstract or Literature Cited; the word limit may be increased with approval from the editorial office), authors must concisely explain the rationale for the new protocol, provide a detailed description of the procedure(s) and demonstrate the efficacy of the method.
 Authors must also describe both the advantages and any disadvantages of the new technique.
 Advantages and disadvantages might reflect differences in cost, in the speed and ease with which results are obtained, or the breadth of material for which the new techniques are applicable.
 The format and space requirements for accurate descriptions of novel protocols will vary, so authors should make an effort to provide succinct and adequate details of their methods and results.
 A protocol sheet consisting of a step-by-step description of the process must be provided in enough detail to enable another scientist to easily reproduce the method; this may be placed as an appendix along with a supply list.
 Submissions of protocols that improve investigations in any area of the plant sciences are welcome, including, but not limited to, methods on genetic, morphological, physiological, biochemical, anatomical, and ecological data collection.